ThomasAndrewMacLean/Teamleader-Orderbook/README.md

 You must have node installed.
 Clone the repository and run `npm install` or `yarn install`.
 After everything has been installed run `npm start` or `yarn start`.
 The site is now running on `http://localhost:3000/`.

+This site is also live on [heroku](https://teamleader-orderbook.herokuapp.com/).

 # Api

 The api-endpoints are defined at the top of the file `src/api/api.js`.
-They are defined in [this project](https://github.com/ThomasAndrewMacLean/Teamleader-api), that is hosted [here](https://nameless-citadel-45339.herokuapp.com/ping) on heroku.
+The api can be found [here](https://github.com/ThomasAndrewMacLean/Teamleader-api), and is hosted [here](https://nameless-citadel-45339.herokuapp.com/ping) on heroku.

 # PWA